Pagan.org

 Many Gods and Spirits

-Most pagan paths are not based solely on one god.
-They are often polytheistic, meaning they honor many gods, goddesses, and spirits.
 Some are connected to the sun or moon, others to wisdom, fertility, or the cycles of life and death.

-Recognizing many forms of the divine opens you to new ways of seeing the world.
+Recognising many forms of the divine opens you to new ways of seeing the world.
 It helps you understand that life is complex and diverse, and it gives you the freedom to find the aspects of the divine that speak most to you.

 Cycles of Life and Time